Frank-duuuu/Python-for-Everybody/README.md

 # Python-for-Everybody
-It stores all the assignments I have done completing the coursera specialization "Python for Everybody" offered by University of Michigan
+It stores all the assignments I have done completing the coursera specialization "Python for Everybody" offered by the University of Michigan